makingdevices/RHT-device/README.md

 RHT Device is a very simple relative humidity and temperature sensor that shows the data in the screen.
 The project was chosen to test the I2C communication of the PIC18F14k50.

-This device is under development, so I do encourage you to not assembly, order any PCB or use any software from this repository until the project is finished.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With